SpicerA/super-pancake/Ansible/README.md

 **For Filebeat**
 - Copy the filebeat-config.yml (located [HERE](https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat)) file to /etc/ansible/files/filebeat-config.yml.
 - Update the filebeat-config.yml file to include the private IP of the Elk-stack VM (in this case 10.1.0.4:9600) on line #1106, and the same private IP on line #1806 as the "host" for Kibana (10.1.0.4:5601)
+- Run filebeat-playbook.yml, using the command `$ ansible-playbook filebeat-playbook.yml`
-- Run filebeat-playbook.yml, and navigate to /etc/filebeat/ and locate filebeat.yml to check that the installation worked as expected.
+- Navigate to /etc/filebeat/ and locate filebeat.yml to check that the installation worked as expected.

 **For Metricbeat**
 - Copy the metricbeat-config.yml (located [HERE](https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat)) file to /etc/ansible/files/metricbeat-config.yml.
 - Update the metricbeat-config.yml file to include the private IP of the Elk-stack VM (in this case 10.1.0.4:9600), and the same private IP as the "host" for Kibana (10.1.0.4:5601)
+- Run metricbeat-playbookyml, using the command `$ ansible-playbook metricbeat-playbook.yml`
-- Run metricbeat-playbookyml, and navigate to /etc/metricbeat/ and locate metricbeat.yml to check that the installation worked as expected.
+- Navigate to /etc/metricbeat/ and locate metricbeat.yml to check that the installation worked as expected.

 **Post-install verification**
 - Navigate to the folder /app/kibana on the public IP of the Elk-Stack VM via port 5601 (in this case, 40.80.156.24:5601/app/kibana)
-- Inside the Kibana web app,

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- **For Filebeat:** On the home page of the Kibana web app, click on the "Add log data" button, then the "System Logs" button.
+This will lead you to a page with instructions of how to install Filebeat (which we have already done).
+Scroll to the bottom, and click the "Check data" button under the "Module status" heading.
+Once the green confirmation pops up, click on the "System logs dashboard" button to set up what logs you would like to see from Filebeat.
+- **For Metricbeat:**  On the home page of the Kibana web app, click on the "Add metric data" button, then the "System metrics" button.
+This will lead you to a page with instructions of how to install Metricbeat (which we have already done).
+Scroll to the bottom, and click the "Check data" button under the "Module status" heading.
+Once the green confirmation pops up, click on the "System logs dashboard" button to set up what logs you would like to see from Metricbeat.